 You must know the features and benefits of Insured Mail Service in order to provide effective service.
-Insurance is available for merchandise mailed at the First-Class, Priority, and Package Service rates.
+Merchandise Insurance is available for all Domestic Classes of Mail.
 There are two types of Insured Mail Services:

 - Unnumbered Insured: Value .01 cent up to \$50, no signature required. - Numbered Insured: Value from \$50.01 to \$5,000, signature required.
-(Signature is required for all International Insured Mail pieces, regardless of value.) - Refer to ICLs of the International Mail Manual concerning the availability of postal insurance.
+(Signature is required for all International Insured Mail pieces, regardless of value.) - Refer to ICL's of the International Mail Manual concerning the availability of postal insurance.